-Do not stop taking except on your health care provider's advice.
+Do not stop taking this medication except on your care team's advice.
 You may develop a severe reaction.
-Your health care provider will tell you how much medicine to take.
+Your care team will tell you how much medication to take.

-You should drink plenty of fluids while taking this medicine.
+You should drink plenty of fluids while taking this medication.
 If you have had kidney stones in the past, this will help to reduce your chances of forming kidney stones.

-This medicine may affect blood sugar levels.
-Ask your healthcare provider if changes in diet or medicines are needed if you have diabetes.
+This medication may affect blood sugar levels.
+Ask your care team if changes in diet or medications are needed if you have diabetes.

-Check with your health care professional if you have severe diarrhea, nausea, and vomiting, or if you sweat a lot.
-The loss of too much body fluid may make it dangerous for you to take this medicine.
+Check with your care team if you have severe diarrhea, nausea, and vomiting, or if you sweat a lot.
+The loss of too much body fluid may make it dangerous for you to take this medication.

-Women should inform their health care provider if they wish to become pregnant or think they might be pregnant.
+Tell your care team if you wish to become pregnant or think you might be pregnant.
 There is a potential for serious side effects and harm to an unborn child.
 Losing weight while pregnant is not advised and may cause harm to the unborn child.
-Talk to your health care provider for more information.
+Talk to your care team for more information.